 Dear Fremington residents

-The following planning application TO BUILD IN THE FIELD ADJACENT TO FREMINGTON CEMETERY has now been submitted to North Devon Planning Department
+The following planning application TO BUILD IN THE FIELD ADJACENT TO FREMINGTON CEMETERY has now been submitted by GAYTONS FUNERAL DIRECTOR BUSINESS to North Devon Planning Department

 'PLANNING APPLICATION 65724 - (ERECTION OF ONE BUILDING TO PROVIDE FUNERAL PARLOUR WITH ASSOCIATED OFFICES, WORKSHOPS AND GARAGING TOGETHER WITH ERECTION OF SUPERVISORY DWELLING WITH DETACHED GARAGE)'